electron/electron/docs/tutorial/updates.md

 - [Nucleus][nucleus] – A complete update server for Electron apps maintained by Atlassian.
 Supports multiple applications and channels; uses a static file store to minify server cost.

-If your app is packaged with [`electron-builder`][electron-builder-lib] you can use the [electron-updater] module, which does not require a server and allows for updates from S3, GitHub or any other static file host.
-This sidesteps Electron's built-in update mechanism, meaning that the rest of this documentation will not apply to `electron-builder`'s updater.

 ## Implementing Updates in Your App